ashwaqar/terraform_remote_state/README.md

 ### Known Issues

-life cycle destroy for S3 cannot be controlled through an input parameter since the lifecycle block does not allow variables.
-Change the value to `false` in `main.tf` manually when you have to delete the S3 buckets
+To prevent accidental deletions of S3 buckets, `prevent_destroy` flag is set to `true` If you intend to delete the S3 buckets, change the value to `false` in `main.tf` manually *life cycle destroy for S3 cannot be controlled through an input parameter since the lifecycle block does not allow variables*